-Q: Because ACHD is the "road building" agency in Ada County, what is the the City's role in planning for and constructing transportation improvements?
+Q: Since ACHD is the "road building" agency in Ada County, what is the the City's role in planning for and constructing transportation improvements?

 A: Although it is true that the City does not build or maintain roadways, we are very involved in the planning and programming processes.
 The City of Meridian has made it a top priority to help transportation agencies like ACHD and ITD help us.
 Among some of the steps we're taking to help find and support solutions to Meridian's transportation needs are the following:

-+ We have staff in our Planning Department and Public Works Department that coordinate the construction of land use, utility and transportation projects.
-We partner with the transportation agencies to plan for the installation of city services, like sewer and water, concurrently with a roadway project.
+- Staff in our Planning and Public Works Departments coordinate the construction of land use, utility and transportation projects.
+We partner with the transportation agencies to install City sewer and water services concurrently with roadway projects.

-+ We seek and help secure funds from the Federal Government for vital road projects.
-For instance, we worked with our Congressional delegation and ITD to receive $19.6 million earmark to begin work on the Ten Mile Interchange.
-We are currently working on acquiring funds for a rebuild Meridian Road Interchange.
+- We seek and help secure funds from the Federal Government for vital road projects.
+For instance, we worked with our Congressional delegation and ITD to receive $19.6 million earmark for construction of the Ten Mile Interchange.

-+ We work closely with ACHD and ITD to get Meridian's road projects prioritized, funded and constructed.
+- We work closely with ACHD and ITD to get Meridian's road projects prioritized, funded and constructed.
 Each year the City sends a priority list to the transportation agencies outlining our requested projects.
-Right now some of the key projects we are working toward construction are: Eagle Road, Victory Road to Ridenbaugh Canal (new signal and road widening), Locust Grove Overpass at I-84, Downtown Split Corridor Phase 2, a rebuilt Meridian Road Interchange, and intersections around the new Ten Mile Interchange.
+Right now some of the key projects we are working toward construction are: the Ustick Road and Locust Grove Road Intersection; Ustick Road, Locust Grove to Leslie Way, and a rebuild of the Meridian Road Interchange.

-+ We preserve the future widening on key traffic corridors by requiring specific building setbacks and land dedication by development.
+- We allow for the future widening on key traffic corridors by requiring specific building setbacks and land dedication by development.

-A: The Ada County Highway District (ACHD) is responsible for all street and sidewalk maintenance, including snow removal and overgrown bushes, trees and weeds within the public right-of-way.
-Abutting property owners are responsible for keeping shrubs and trees pruned as to not create a safety issue for the traveling public.
+A: The Ada County Highway District (ACHD) is responsible for all street and sidewalk maintenance, including removal of snow and vegitation within the public right-of-way.
+However, abutting property owners are responsible for keeping their shrubs and trees pruned as to not create a safety issue for the public.

 Q: How is it decided which roads are widened?

 Roads and intersections with congestion and/or safety issues are scored and ranked based on several technical factors and improvements are then prioritized within the FYWP.
-Each year the City of Meridian sends a list of our most important roadway widening and intersections projects to ACHD for their inclusion in their Five Year Work Plan.
+Each year the City of Meridian sends a list of our top requests for ACHD to include in their Five Year Work Plan.
 ACHD holds public meetings to discuss planned roadway improvements and the timing of their construction.
-For additional information on the Five Year Work Plan and specific ACHD projects in the current document click HERE.

 Q: Who do I notify when a street light is out?

-A: The City of Meridian maintains thousands of street lights for public safety.
+A: The City of Meridian maintains nearly 4,000 street lights for public safety.
 To learn which lights are maintained by the City, which are maintained by individual Home Owners Associations (HOAs), and to report an outage click HERE.